 We want our democracy to work for Americans again as soon as possible.
 The best way to do this is by working to change the Democratic party from the inside out.
 Once Justice Democrats take power, we plan to implement electoral reform like ranked choice voting so third parties can have more power in our democracy.

 We are thrilled that so many new organizations have come forward to enact change.
 Some groups, such as Our Revolution are focusing on local and state elections.
 Brand New Congress has many of the same principles as us, but are attempting to recruit Congressional candidates to run as Republicans in red districts.
 Justice Democrats is recruiting and running Democrats all over the country (starting with Congress) and our belief is that strong Democrats with a real message have the best shot of winning anywhere — even red districts.

-The current board of Justice Democrats is Alexandra Rojas, Nasim Thompson, and Saikat Chakrabarti.
+Justice Democrats current leadership is Saikat Chakrabarti, Alexandra Rojas, Nasim Thompson, and Corbin Trent.